top of page

 Avoided wildfire emissions could fund forest health and resiliency while reducing fuel treatment work.

-Greene Economics helped DNR prioritize forest carbon, wildfire prevention, and water markets—supporting trust beneficiaries and creating a roadmap for climate-smart land stewardship.
+Greene Economics helped DNR prioritize forest carbon, avoided wildfire emissions, and water markets — balancing revenue for trust beneficiaries with climate and conservation goals.

 Washington’s public lands face a growing challenge: how to generate revenue for trust beneficiaries—such as schools and local governments—while advancing climate goals and protecting ecosystems.
-Greene Economics partnered with the Washington State Department of Natural Resources (DNR) to evaluate which emerging ecosystem service markets could provide meaningful opportunities now and in the near future.
+Greene Economics partnered with the Washington State Department of Natural Resources (DNR) to evaluate which emerging ecosystem service markets could provide near-term opportunities.

 Currently, DNR generates revenue through timber sales and leases for agriculture, grazing, and aquaculture.
-This evaluation explored new ecosystem service markets with potential revenue from carbon sequestration, habitat and biodiversity, water leasing, and emerging avoided wildfire emissions (AWE) credits.
+This evaluation explored ecosystem service markets — carbon sequestration, habitat and biodiversity, water leasing, and avoided wildfire emissions (AWE) credits — as potential new revenue sources.

 Greene Economics led the project with support from CTEH/Montrose and the Spatial Informatics Group.
-Our team created a comprehensive resource and asset inventory, produced a marginal abatement cost curve (MACC) to rank carbon strategies by cost and impact, and evaluated DNR’s potential participation in emerging markets.
-An external advisory group—including Tribes, trust beneficiaries, agency staff, and market experts—provided independent guidance and regularly reviewed findings to ensure rigor and relevance.
+Our team created an ecosystem services inventory and asset plan, produced a marginal abatement cost curve (MACC) to rank carbon strategies by cost and impact, and evaluated DNR’s potential participation in emerging markets.
+An external advisory group — including Tribes, trust beneficiaries, agency staff, and market experts — provided independent guidance and reviewed findings to ensure rigor and relevance.

-This work is part of a broader effort to explore innovative approaches to managing state lands.
 By identifying markets that can complement traditional timber and lease revenue, DNR aims to support schools, local governments, and other trust beneficiaries while advancing climate-smart stewardship and healthy ecosystems.
-The department plans to deliver a final legislative report with recommendations later this summer, providing a roadmap for how ecosystem service markets could play a role in Washington’s public lands management.
+The department plans to deliver a final legislative report with recommendations later this summer, outlining how ecosystem service markets could complement traditional revenue sources in Washington's public lands management.

 The project was authorized by the 2023 Washington State Operating Budget and funded by the Climate Commitment Act, giving DNR the legislative and financial support needed to explore participation in ecosystem service markets.